 Inclusion (Special Needs)

-To inquire about the Inclusion Program for Summer 2018, please email email@example.com.
+To inquire about the Inclusion Program at Ramah in the Rockies, please email firstname.lastname@example.org.

 At Ramah in the Rockies, we believe that all Jewish children should be able to experience the transformative experience of Jewish summer camp.
 We know that each child has their own special needs, and whenever possible work closely with parents and guardians to develop a customized plan to enable their child to succeed in our community.
 At the same time, we know that there are some children we are not able to serve for a variety of reasons, and whenever possible, will work with parents to find a Jewish summer camp that is suitable for their child.